 Option (4) in the main menu allows the user to view data transmission statistics which have been gathered by the Transceiver during the most recent session.
-This is of value when the user wishes to look at signal strength, noise levels, and the distance of the link between transceivers.
+This is of value when the user wishes to look at signal strength, noise levels, bytes transmitted, bytes received, and the distance of the link between transceivers.
 Statistics are gathered during each data link and are reset when the next link begins.